-The Board has considered the key assumptions which may affect the results reported in the Financial Statements and the Company is further required to disclose the effect of changing one or more inputs with reasonable alternative assumptions where a significant change to the fair value measurement would result.
-The key assumptions that have a significant impact on fair value in the discounted future cash flow valuations are the discount factors used (which range from 6.75% to 10%) the price at which power and associated benefits may be sold, inflation and the level of electricity the investee companies' generating assets are likely to produce (which are taken from specialist consultant
+The Board has considered the key assumptions which may affect the results reported in the financial statements and the Company is further required to disclose the effect of changing one or more inputs with reasonable alternative assumptions where a significant change to the fair value measurement would result.
+The key assumptions that have a significant impact on the fair value in the discounted future cash flow valuations are the discount factors used (which range from 7.50% to 7.75%), the rate of inflation, the price at which power and associated benefits may be sold and the level of electricity the investee' companies generating assets are likely to produce (which are taken from specialist consultant reports).